 Remote working has long been on the rise.
 But the sudden global necessity to begin working from home full time may have a lasting impact on the popularity of remote working as more companies discover the true meaning of “less is more.”

+Across the globe, there is now realization that working from home means less commuting, and thus more time to spend creating ideas and serving clients.
 Less in-person meetings also tend to result in more one-on-one calls with team mates and clients, which also leads to more productivity as well as a reduction in the cost of commercial office spaces and air pollution generated from commutes.

-In this way, remote working benefits bosses, staff and greater society.
+The Covid-19 pandemic forced much of the world to adopt remote working almost overnight.
+Yet, as the pandemic subsides, many companies may choose to keep some form of remote working in place.
 This could be because many executives during the pandemic have finally experienced for themselves that, far from being a burden, remote working can be a blessing in disguise, strengthening creativity and productivity, as well as reducing stress, for the entire company.

 In the fintech world, mobile POS company Square recently announced a permanent work-from-home policy that will remain in place ever after the pandemic.
+“Every bank needs to move into fintech”: Fahad AlSharekh, check this interview with founder of Techinvest.

 Twitter CEO Jack Dorsey, who also heads Square, made a similar announcement for the social media company a week earlier.
 The Gulf looks likely to take the same path.
 In early March, before the World Health Organization declared Covid-19 to be a pandemic, over one-third of companies in Kuwait, the UAE, Qatar and Bahrain reported to have remote working plans already in place, according to Gulf Talents.

-At FinFirst Capital, we began remote working earlier than most, introducing a mandatory work-from-home order in February.
+Embracing a remote working future At FinFirst Capital, we began remote working earlier than most, introducing a mandatory work-from-home order in February.
 The experience has taught us that there are a great deal of current and future reasons for companies to also maintain remote working permanently.

 For example, by spending fewer company resources on office rent, FinFirst could instead dedicate funds to sponsor annual team-building trips abroad.
 Such programs have precedent in other all-remote organizations but have yet to be widely introduced in the region.